-- 3.10 OQ normally follows IQ but depending on the complexity of the equipment ,and if justified, it may be performed as a combined Installation/Operation Qualification (IOQ).
-OQ could include but is not be limited to the following: - a) Tests that have been developed from the knowledge of equipment and of its use in the systems and processes. - b) Tests to confirm upper and lower operating limits, and /or "worst case" conditions. - 3.11 The completion of a successful OQ should allow the finalisation of maintenance plans, standard operating and cleaning procedures, operator training and preventative maintenance requirements.
+3.10 OQ normally follows IQ but depending on the complexity of the equipment it may be performed as a combined Installation/Operation Qualification (IOQ).

+OQ could include but is not be limited to the following:

+- a) Tests that have been developed from the knowledge of processes, systems and equipment. - Tests to confirm upper and lower operating limits, and /or "worst case" conditions.

+3.11 The completion of a successful OQ should allow the finalisation of maintenance plans, standard operating and cleaning procedures, operator training and preventative maintenance requirements.